CinTheDev/synth-music/shortcut-traits.md

 and the "ConcreteType".
 I don't think I could fix these without massively refactoring how the Instrument trait works, so it is out of the question now.

+It will also not be possible to combine multiple shortcuts together.

 ## Splitting Instrument into multiple traits; default implementations

 If I were to split the Instrument trait into multiple traits, e.g. one is